 What he left out is highly offensive to Christians.
-The Declaration proclaims: "We hold these truths to be selfevident, that all men are created equal, that they are endowed by their Creator with certain unalienable rights, that among these are life, liberty and the pursuit of happiness."
+The Declaration proclaims: "We hold these truths to be self-evident, that all men are created equal, that they are rights, that among these are life, liberty and the pursuit of happiness."